 What is the Manage Devices button?
 Can I use that to add more devices?

 Yes, you can use the Manage Devices feature to add, remove, or change the devices that Duo can use to verify who you are.
-However, you can’t alter your current device without an administrator.
-For example, if you get a new phone for your existing phone number, you should contact the IT Help Center for assistance.
 Note that, when an administrator adds your device, you will not need to go through the setup screen – we will send you the needed codes directly from Duo Security.

 I have a new phone and the Duo app stopped working.
 What should I do?